 Just remember:

 There you have it!
 With these tips, you’re one step closer to landing your dream digital marketing job.
-Now, you can start building your resume and working on your digital marketing cover letter, so you can get more interviews.
+Now, you can become a professional resume builder and work on your digital marketing cover letter, so you can get more interviews.

 We’re cheering you on!